Catbells Hike

 There is also a hiking bus that runs round to Catbells from Keswick, from spring to autumn.
 Keswick to Catbells Road Map .

-There is also a walking route round from Keswick that takes about one hour, see the Large OS Map for that route.
+There is also a walking route round from Keswick that takes about one hour round the north end of the lake.
 Keswick Page.

 Large Image .
 Keswick Launch Web